mustafa-yavuz/mastersproject/README.md

 ### Data
 * papers.csv : Csv file containing abstract and titles of papers.
 * flair_embd_paper.pkl : Pickle file that holds a list which contains flair embeddings of abstracts for 10000 papers.
+* abstract_list.pkl : Pickle file that holds a list which contains abstracts for 10000 papers.
+* title_list.pkl : Pickle file that holds a list which contains titles for 10000 papers.

 ### Code
 * text_extraction.py : Queries Arxiv api to extract abstract and titles of papers.
 Preprocesses the text and creates flair embeddings.